Code-Institute-Submissions/ci-fullstack-project4/Testing.md

     ii.
 The functionality section with the shopping cart page is the same as for Anonymous User.

 ### Testing for MyKitchen App.

 #### Anonymous User
-    i.
-Anonymous Users will not see the link to MyKitchen in the navbar.
+    1. Anonymous Users will not see the link to MyKitchen in the navbar.
 If the user tries to type in the url, he/she will be directed to the login page.

 #### Authenticated Users